20shaked20/Elevator_Project/README.md

 ## SmartElevatorAlgo class
 This class represents a smart algorithm for modern elevators. it attempts to load-balance the elevators while sending the best elevator to a caller.
-The algorithm uses a route system for each elevator and calculates the time it will take to reach to a caller while considering:
+The algorithm uses a route system for each elevator and calculates the time it will take to reach to a caller while considering speed,route and time.
-Speed,route and time.

 | **Methods**      |    **Details**        |
 |-----------------|-----------------------|